SABS-R3/module01_se_day4/slides/01-introduction.md

 ## General Hints and Tips

+- Be critical of code you develop and make use of.
 - Always assume code will be used by others
     + A future version of yourself!
 - Prevention is better (and cheaper) than cure